Geodels/gospl/docs/user_guide/inputfile.rst

 a. :yaml:`hillslopeKa` is the diffusion coefficient for the aerial domain,
 b. :yaml:`hillslopeKm` is the diffusion coefficient for the marine domain,
+c. :yaml:`dstep` is the number of diffusion steps used to diffuse freshly deposited marine sediments,
-c. :yaml:`dstep` is the number of diffusion steps used to distribute sediments delivered by rivers in open ocean,
+d. :yaml:`mstep` is the number of steps used to distribute sediments delivered by rivers in open ocean,
-d. :yaml:`sedK` is the diffusion coefficient for sediment deposited by rivers entering the marine environment.
+e. :yaml:`sedK` is the diffusion coefficient for sediment deposited by rivers entering the marine environment.
-e. :yaml:`sedKf` is the diffusion coefficient for fine sediment deposited by rivers entering the marine environment.
+f. :yaml:`sedKf` is the diffusion coefficient for fine sediment deposited by rivers entering the marine environment.
 This parameter is only used when the multi-lithology option is turned on.
-f. :yaml:`sedKw` is the diffusion coefficient for weathered sediment deposited by hillslope processes and transported by rivers into the marine environment.
+g. :yaml:`sedKw` is the diffusion coefficient for weathered sediment deposited by hillslope processes and transported by rivers into the marine environment.
 This parameter is only used when the multi-lithology option is turned on.